Washington Mini Monument

 Usually that means metal caps or rods that are driven down into the ground, but this quirky control point mirrors the form of its next-door neighbor.

 “All the surveys we’ve done, going back to the early 1900s, have used it,” says Smith.
 Most recently, it was used in the aftermath of the 2011 Washington earthquake.
-Measurements over the past century have shown that the Washington Monument has sunk 6.2 centimeters into the marshy soil below, at an average rate of 0.5 millimeters per year.
+Measurements over the past century have shown that the marshy soil below Washington Monument has risen 6.2 centimeters, at an average rate of 0.5 millimeters per year.

 The mini monument was placed in the 1880s as a part of a trans-continental leveling program.
 The ground level here was much lower at that time, with large parts of the Washington Monument foundation still visible above ground (see fourth image above).
 The mini monument was above ground for a time, before being encased in a brick chimney and buried.
 Outside of surveying circles, it’s been largely forgotten.